Bird data

 Walkthrough of a transformation for normality

 We know that our hourly.jobs dataset is non-normally distributed, so we need to perform a transformation to see if we can achieve normality.
 Here, we will perform a log transformation.
 In R, the function log performs a natural log (\(ln\)) by default.
 Because \(ln(0)\) is \(-Infinity\), folks will often add \(+1\) to their entire dataset to avoid zero values.
-This is not necessary if your entire dataset is non-zero and positive.
+We can do this by using the command log1p, which has the back-transformation of expm1.

 Next, let’s perform the log transformation: